HEP-FCC/FCCSW/doc/CppCodingStyleGuidelines.md

 - A class description is put above the namespace region with author information and a description of the class.
 A date may optionally be added.

 **Example**
+*NOTE* this example is not rendered correctly in Doxygen, have a look at [github](https://github.com/jlingema/FCCSW/blob/master/doc/CppCodingStyleGuidelines.md#comments).
 ~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include "OtherClass.h"